Red Wing's rich history with

 Interested in one of our rental opportunities?

-Whether you’re looking for a long-term apartment, a short vacation stay, or are wanting to open up a shop in one of our retail spaces – contact us today to get it set up!
+Whether you’re looking for a long-term apartment, or are wanting to open up a shop in one of our retail spaces – contact us today to get it set up!